 Accidentally breaking tax laws isn’t the only legal issue you can run into.
 Being a property owner of any size requires a lot of legal knowledge.
 Some cities or HOAs won’t allow you to take on a broader lease, and if you’re already renting, your proprietor may not allow you to sublease.

 Additionally, you become responsible for providing your tenant with suitable housing, and if the space isn’t up to standards, you could face legal issues.
 Remember, ignorance of the law is not an excuse.
 If you fail to abide by housing standards or state, local, and federal laws, renting out a spare room will be more trouble than it’s worth.
+Take the time to review the most important tenant laws and make sure you understand your responsibilities.

 Choosing an Incompatible Tenant